 Depending on where you reside, some of these coverages are mandatory while others are optional.
+For example in Georgia, failing to have sr22 insurance Georgia coverage after a serious driving offense can cause the process of regaining the license of the motorist to start over.
 So, understanding what’s approved by your state and what each policy covers can go a long way in helping you choose the perfect coverage for your situation.

 Auto liability coverage is often mandatory in most states.
 As a driver, you should purchase at least the lowest amount of liability coverage stipulated by state law.
 Typically, liability coverage features two components: bodily liability and property damage liability.

 Bodily injury liability might help cater for expenses related to another person’s injuries in case you’re involved in an accident.
 Property damage, on the other hand, might help pay for damage you cause to someone else’s property while driving.